pyrsmk/Sheethub/README.markdown

 Remarks
 -------

-- Opera 9 and 10 seem to not support CSSStyleSheet.disabled properly, they always report the stylesheet as disabled even though is enabled
+- Opera 9 and 10 seem to not support CSSStyleSheet.disabled properly, they always report the stylesheet as disabled even though is enabled, and disabling a stylesheet seems to not work too

 Documentation